 Hello!
 My name is Zach Bamberger, and I am a graduate student at the Technion’s Taub Faculty for Computer Science.
-I am broadly interested in interpretability and robustness of Natural Language Processing (NLP) systems, and often find myself applying my work to the areas of persuasive argumentation and summarization.
+I am advised by Yonatan Belinkov, and am both a research and teaching assistant at the Technion Computer Science NLP Lab.
+I am broadly interested in interpretability and robustness of Natural Language Processing (NLP) systems, and often find myself applying my work to the areas of discourse and persuasive argumentation.

 I am reachable via email@example.com